 The drinks menu isn’t especially focused.
-The cocktail list is still being written, and Buckingham serves her favourite wines from Australia and overseas.
+They'll make a range of cocktails on request, and Buckingham serves her favourite wines from Australia and overseas.
 Young Henrys and Batch are on tap, and there are other craft brews in the fridge.

-The food menu is a single cheese platter, but the bar has a deal with nearby Japanese restaurant Manmaru.
+The food menu consists of mini vegetarian pizzas, but the bar has a deal with nearby Japanese restaurant Manmaru.
 Customers can order anything and chef Takako Fasolin will run your meal over.

 But music is most definitely at the heart of the bar.